 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
 The potential environmental harm of noise and vibration at all potentially sensitive places, in particular, any place of work or residence should be quantified in terms of objectives, standards and indicators to be achieved.
 Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
-The assessment should also include environmental impacts on terrestrial and aquatic animals and avifauna, particularly migratory species.
+The assessment should also include environmental impacts on terrestrial and marine animals and avifauna, particularly migratory species.
 Proposed measures for the minimisation or elimination of impacts should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.

 Information should be supplied on blasting which might cause ground vibration or fly rock on, or adjacent to, the site with particular attention given to places of work, residence, recreation, worship and general amenity.
 The magnitude, duration and frequency of any vibration should be discussed.
 A discussion should be provided of measures to prevent or minimise environmental nuisance and harm.
-Blasting noise and vibration limits are provided in Section 61 of the Environmental Protection Regulation 1998.
+Blasting noise and vibration limits are provided in section 61 of the Environmental Protection Regulation 1998.
 Reference should also be made to the EPA Guideline: Noise and vibration from blasting.

-The assessment should also address off-site noise and vibration impacts that could arise due to increased road or rail transportation directly resulting from the project.
+The assessment should also address off-site noise and vibration impacts that could arise due to increased road transportation directly resulting from the project.
+Any mitigation measures used to suppress these impacts should be included in a Road-use Management Plan.